spark-engine-opensource-projects/Self-Building-Desktop-App/docs/README.md

    - Review the generated code
    - Click Execute to run in sandboxed environment
    - See results in real-time

+5. **Database Management**
+   - Click the "🗄️ Database" button to access database features
+   - Use AI Schema Generator to create databases from natural language:
+     - "Create a blog system with users, posts, and comments"
+     - "Build an inventory system for a retail store"
+   - Manage data through the visual interface
+   - Create charts and visualizations from your data

+6. **Advanced Features**
+   - Use the Visual Query Builder for complex database queries
+   - Export databases as JSON for backup or sharing
+   - Generate code that works with your database structure
+   - View automatic statistics and insights

 ## Architecture